 ASU and faculty mentors provide health insurance coverage for TAs and RAs, respectively.
 Each grad employed as a TA or RA for 50% FTE gets single coverage through the ASU student health plan.
-To enroll for health insurance, you must indicate that you wish to "purchase" it when you register for classes through the 'Campus Services" tab on myASU.
-For more information and instructions on how to sign up, visit their web site.
+To enroll for health insurance, you must indicate that you wish to "purchase" it when you register for classes through the 'Campus Services' tab on myASU.
+For more information and instructions on how to sign up, visit the EOSS Student Health Insurance Options web site.